coco33920/sqs/sqs.typ

 Then she heard her voice!
 Cute!

-She regaigned her quarters, and a long night of discovering herself was _definetely_ on the menue.
+She regained her quarters, and a long night of discovering herself was _definetely_ on the menue.

 #set align(center)